py-why/causal-learn/docs/source/search_methods_index/Constraint-based causal discovery methods/FCI.rst

 **cache_variables_map**: This variable a map which contains the variables relate with cache.
 If it is not None, it should contain 'data_hash_key' 、'ci_test_hash_key' and 'cardinalities'.
 Default: None.

+**show_progress**: True iff the algorithm progress should be show in console.
+Default: True.

 Returns
 -------------------